How SeaLab helped iOFFICE dissect, simplify, and unify their application across multiple platforms while increasing usability.

 What Works and What Doesn't?

 Once our main goals were identified, we dove into the layout of the pages themselves beginning with the mobile application.
-The largest challenge we discussed with the iOFFICE team was deciding whether to make "search for coworkers" an equally prioritized call-to-action as "book a room."
-This was a unique challenge due to the fact that it extended beyond design into business requirements and stakeholder priorities.
-We played with several iterations of the initial UI and tested it internally, with iOFFICE stakeholders, and with end users to find the best middle-ground solution that accomplished everyone's goals.
+The largest challenge we discussed with the iOFFICE team was deciding whether we wanted to make "search for coworkers" as an equally prioritized call-to-action item as "book a room".
+(This was a unique challenge due to the fact that it extended beyond design into business requirements and stakeholder priorities).
+We played with several iterations of the initial UI and tested it internally, with iOFFICE stakeholders and with our end users to find the best middle ground solution that accomplished everyone's goals.

 High-Resolution Visual Design Creation